 This specific watch or warning is based on the potential for experiencing hurricane-force winds alone, not the other hazards associated with a hurricane (hazardous seas, torrential rainfall, etc.).
 This means if the system tracks close to your country, but the strongest winds remain offshore or north/east of your location, you may not be placed under a Hurricane watch or warning, but you may have other advisories in effect.

 The color of the warning indicates the severity of the event and the probability of the event occurring.
-Currently, the warnng level is orange.
-This means that the hazards are likely, but the severity of impacts is extreme for this particular warning.
-You should be prepared for the hazards in your area associated mainly with strong, damaging winds and gusts, street and flash flooding, landslides, as well as frequent lightning.
+Currently, the warning level is orange.
+This means that the hazards are likely, and the severity of impacts is extreme for this particular warning.
+For the island of Tobago, the public should prepare for the hazards associated with strong winds and gusts, street/flash flooding, frequent lightning in thunderstorms, and landslides.
 Seas will also become hazardous, and mariners should prepare for large waves in nearshore areas, particularly Atlantic-facing coastlines, as well as life-threatening storm surge.

-Take immediate action to protect their lives, livelihoods, and property.
-Preparations need to be rushed to completion in Tobago.
-Take immediate action to protect their lives, livelihoods, and property.
-Shelter in place or evacuate to a safe location if your home is unsafe or vulnerable to flooding or wind damage.
-Secure food, water, and medicine for at least 7 days in waterproof containers.
-Outdoor drains should be clear, and loose objects should be secured by now.
-Sandbags should be near all entrances to your home.
-Monitor official news sources.
-Do not wade or drive through flood waters.
-Preposition sandbags if your area floods and monitor river levels.
+The TTMS is advising the public in Tobago to take immediate action to protect lives, livelihoods, and property.
+They add that the public should shelter in place or evacuate to a safe location if their home is unsafe or vulnerable to flooding or wind damage.
+The public should secure food, water, and medicine for at least seven days in waterproof containers.
+Outdoor drains should be clear, and loose outdoor objects should be secured by now.
+The Met Office says sandbags should be near all entrances to your home.